 In 2001, I finally got out to her family’s cattle station to see where Meags had spent so much of her life; a place she had wanted me to visit when we were both well enough.
 But that wasn’t to be after Meags died in May 1999 from Cystic Fibrosis – the illness we were both born with.
 The last time I went out was in 2013 when I was addicted to opioids.
 A part of the reason why I decided to get clean was because I was alive, and Meags was not.
 I realised that I needed to recalibrate my compass, so that’s exactly what I did.
 I daresay the next trip will be very different.

 Stock and forty degree anarchy

 Here I am at Cumberland, wrestling with hollow hope that the clouds, thick and full of promise, might crack open and give me a belated baptism.
 Blue funny faces remedy the forty-three degree fever for one quick minute, the coloured ice glossing my lips until I’m a pale shade of cyanosis.
 Swigging down coffee doesn’t sit well with the melting barbs of ice in my throat; my teeth frozen in a futile resolution to my thirst.

 Frogs croak with my hot feet moving across the floorboards, so I walk outside and sing to them.
 I sing to them that we are missing the rain, too.
-Cumberland and surrounding properties are still on town water for now, but for how much longer, I do not know.
-We do runs around the paddocks dropping off licks for the cattle, making sure they have enough water, the grass and wayward sticks whacking the the ute.
+Cumberland and surrounding properties are still on town water for now, but for how much longer we do not know.
+We do runs around the paddocks dropping off licks for the cattle, making sure they have enough water, the grass and wayward sticks whacking the ute.
 I wonder if the stock will be here when visit next.
-The cattle aren’t fat by any means, and look like the animal kingdoms walking dead.
+The cattle aren’t fat by any means, and look like the animal kingdom’s walking dead.